Frank Foyston: Seattle Metropolitans

 At the beginning of the 1915–16 season, Foyston signed with the PCHA's Seattle Metropolitans – along with his Toronto teammates Hap Holmes, Eddie Carpenter, Jack Walker, and Cully Wilson – where he would play for nine seasons, leading the league in goals twice.
 In his first season with Seattle, he had 13 points in 18 games.
 The following season, in 1916–17, he had 36 goals and 12 assists in 24 games.
-Seattle played in the 1917 Stanley Cup Finals against the Montreal Canadiens, and Foyston scored seven goals and added three assists to help the Metropolitans win the Stanley Cup in four games.
+Seattle played in the 1917 Stanley Cup Final against the Montreal Canadiens, and Foyston scored seven goals and added three assists to help the Metropolitans win the Stanley Cup in four games.
 It was the first time an American team had won the Stanley Cup.
 At the end of the season, Foyston was voted the "Champion All-Around Hockey Player" in the PCHA.

 Foyston was conscripted into the Canadian Expeditionary Force on April 2, 1918, as part of the First World War, however after a month he was released to join the Royal Flying Corps.
 However he did not serve overseas, and with the war over in November 1918 returned to hockey without missing much time.

-In 1918–19, Foyston scored 15 goals in 18 regular season games, and three goals in two playoff games, as Seattle advanced to the 1919 Stanley Cup Finals against the Canadiens.
+In 1918–19, Foyston scored 15 goals in 18 regular season games, and three goals in two playoff games, as Seattle advanced to the 1919 Stanley Cup Final against the Canadiens.
 Foyston scored nine goals in five games before the series was abandoned (with the teams tied at 2–2 in a best-of-five series format) due to the influenza epidemic.
 The Stanley Cup was not awarded that year.
-The following season, in 1919–20, Foyston scored 26 goals in 22 regular season games, and three goals in two playoff games, as Seattle advanced to the 1920 Stanley Cup Finals.
+The following season, in 1919–20, Foyston scored 26 goals in 22 regular season games, and three goals in two playoff games, as Seattle advanced to the 1920 Stanley Cup Final.
 In the Finals, he had six goals in five games.

 Victoria and Detroit

 Foyston played with Seattle until 1924.
 After the franchise folded, he signed with the Victoria Cougars of the Western Canada Hockey League.
 In 1924–25, he had 11 points in 27 regular season games, and two points in four playoff games.
-In the 1925 Stanley Cup Finals against the Montreal Canadiens, Foyston scored one goal in four games to help the Cougars become the last non-NHL team to win the Stanley Cup.
-He also played in the 1926 Stanley Cup Finals the following year with the Cougars, but had no points as the Cougars lost to the Montreal Maroons.
+In the 1925 Stanley Cup Final against the Montreal Canadiens, Foyston scored one goal in four games to help the Cougars become the last non-NHL team to win the Stanley Cup.
+He also played in the 1926 Stanley Cup Final the following year with the Cougars, but had no points as the Cougars lost to the Montreal Maroons.
 The Victoria franchise was purchased by the National Hockey League's Detroit Cougars, and Foyston played for the team during the next two seasons.